-Peta Lyre’s Rating Normal – Young Adult Book Review
+Peta Lyre’s Rating Normal – Children’s Book Week review

 Peta Lyre is far from typical.
 The world she lives in isn’t designed for the way her mind works, but when she follows her therapist’s rules for ‘normal’ behaviour, she can almost fit in without attracting attention.
 When a new girl, Sam, starts at school, Peta’s carefully structured routines start to crack.